 The average high temperature in April for Orlando, Florida in Zone 9 is around 82°F. Compare this to Bemidji, Minnesota, which is in Zone 3 and has an average temperature of just 50°F in April.

-The lyre flower will naturally bloom a little later in Bemidji than it would in Orlando, but it’ll last longer in the cooler temperatures, too.
+The plant will naturally bloom a little later in Bemidji than it would in Orlando, but it’ll last longer in the cooler temperatures, too.

 Of course, you can still grow it in hotter areas at the higher end of its acceptable range, and as long as it’s in full shade – which may feel 10 to 15 degrees cooler than a spot in direct sunlight – and has appropriate moisture, it’ll do fine.